What happens during the consultation?

 Will the assessment be private?

-Some assessments take place in a shared space with a few other families.
+Assessments mainly take place in private office spaces, but may take place in shared spaces with other families.
 If you prefer a private space, please let us know ahead of time.
 We’ll do our best to accommodate your request whenever possible.

 Do I need to bring anything?